CU-ESIIL/FCC24_Group_4/README.md

 ## Meeting Notes and Agendas
 - Regular updates to keep all group members informed and engaged with the project's progress and direction.

-## Contributing to This Repository
-- Contributions from all group members are welcome.
-- Please adhere to these guidelines:
-  - Ensure commits have clear and concise messages.
-  - Document major changes in the meeting notes.
-  - Review and merge changes through pull requests for oversight.

-## Getting Help
-- If you encounter any issues or have questions, please refer to the [ESIIL Support Page](https://esiil-support-page-url/) or contact the repository maintainers directly.

 ## Customize Your Repository
 - **Edit This Readme**: Update with information specific to your project.